Around-the-Clock Heart Care

 Cardiac catheterization involves the use of radiological equipment to both diagnose and treat some forms of heart disease.
 During radiologic imaging, interventional tools such as balloons and stents are fed through a catheter into the coronary arteries to reduce stenosis (blockages) and improve blood flow.
 In some cases, a contrast material (dye) is injected into the coronary arteries to diagnose blockages.
 In other cases, cardiac catheterization simply involves measuring the pressure within the chambers of the heart.
 Doctors in the cath lab may also perform implantation of permanent pacemakers and automatic implantable cardioverter defibrillators (AICDs) used to stablize cardiac rhythm disturbances.
 Also available is intravascular ultrasound, which is used to assess the severity of arterial blockages.
 Echocardiography services include transthoracic and transesophageal echocardiograms.

-Centennial Hills Hospital cardiac specialists screen for Peripheral Arterial Disease (PAD), which occurs when plaque builds up in the blood vessels and restricts blood flow.
+Centennial Hills Hospital heart specialists screen for peripheral arterial disease (PAD), which occurs when plaque builds up in the blood vessels and restricts blood flow.
 Left untreated, PAD can cause pain in the legs and feet, and can lead to aortic aneurysms, lower extremity ischemia (insufficient blood flow) or even death.
 PAD affects about one in 20 Americans over age 50, and the chances of having the condition increases with age.

 If you have the following potential signs or symptoms, and you are over 50 years old, you should be screened for PAD: